achrafash/voice-studio/README.md

--   add all segments summary to the Segments Menu
+-   fix `block.isLocked` not being updated in the Segments Menu
-    -   list all blocks with start/end timestamps
-    -   jump to start (`region.play()`)
-    -   delete the block/region
-    -   lock the region position
 -   round block/region start/end values to ms increments
 -   use ms timestamps for blocks
 -   blank state